wp-plugins/speed-booster-pack/readme.txt

 5. A new sub menu item `Speed Booster Pack` will appear in your main Settings menu.

 == Screenshots ==
-1. Plugin options page, simple view (v1.0)
+1. Plugin options page, simple view (v1.4)

 == Changelog ==

+= 1.4 =
+* Added two features options: one to remove extra Font Awesome stylesheets added to your theme by certain plugins, if Font Awesome is already used in your theme and the other to remove WordPress Version Number.

 = 1.3 =
 * Fixed strict standards error: redefining already defined constructor for class.